axelromero99/pixnotes/README.md

 ### Features 📋
 * Flask backend and SQLAlchemy database for a register/login system
 * Login with 3 attempts and bann for 5 seconds
+* Saves the notes in a SQL database
 * Use of NES.css framework and Bootstrap for styling

 ### Developed with 🛠️